UrbanCode/Deploy-docs/docs/com.udeploy.admin.doc/topics/security_projects.md

     |--------|-----------|
     |**Name**|Specify the name of the Google Cloud Platform cloud project.|
     |**Default Orchestration Service**|Select the orchestration service.|
     |**Upload your Google Cloud credentials**|Upload the file for your Google Cloud service account key that contains your API key credentials.
 Only JSON key files are supported.
-See [Creating a key file for Google Cloud Platform](../../com.edt.doc/topics/cloud_connect_google_cloud_keyfile.md#).
 1. Click **Choose File**.
     2. Select the JSON key file on your computer, and click **Open**.
 The JSON file name is in this format: `service\_account\_name-12\_digits\_of\_its\_private\_key\_id`
 |